-The TPSM846C23 device senses the average output current using an internal sense FET.
+The devices sense the average output current using an internal sense FET as shown in Figure 32.
 A sense FET conducts a scaled-down version of the power-stage current.
 Sampling this current in the middle of the low-side drive signal determines the average output current.
 This architecture achieves excellent current monitoring and better overcurrent threshold accuracy than the current sensing of a DC-resistance (DCR) inductor with minimal temperature variation and no dependence on power loss in a higher DCR inductor.
 Use the IOUT_CAL_OFFSET command to improve current sensing and overcurrent accuracy by removing systematic errors related to board layout after assembly.
-The device continually digitizes the sensed output current, and averages it to reduce measurement noise.
-The device then places the current value in the read-only register, READ_IOUT, which enables output-current telemetry.
+The devices continually digitize the sensed output current, and average it to reduce measurement noise.
+The devices then store the current value in the read-only register, READ_IOUT, which enables output-current telemetry.